codedeviate/nrun/README.md

 ``` bash
 # > nrun test:coverage:localhost
 ```
-And by using shortcuts in .nrun.ini you might shorten this even more to
+And by using shortcuts in .nrun.json you might shorten this even more to
 ``` bash
 # > nrun test
 ```